-well studied, and we have good theory for them in some cases we even have explicit solutions (by formulae) $1:2 \mbox{ is certainly a good ratio to start with }$ Besides the immediate applications (which motivated this research), related to the properties of parabolic equations, applications are possible to other equations and problems involving the scaling 1:2.
+well studied, and we have good theory for them in some cases we even have explicit solutions (by formulae) 1:2 is certainly a good ratio to start with Besides the immediate applications (which motivated this research), related to the properties of parabolic equations, applications are possible to other equations and problems involving the scaling 1:2.
 Naturally, after understanding this ratio 1:2, other ratios should be considered as well, as required by intended applications.
-Parabolic pde-s are:
+Terminology: classical as opposed to parabolic or variant H-measures.